nottaro/littleroot/content/Economics/appdesu.md

 ---
-title: Taxes - Application of Demand and Supply
+title: Application of Demand and Supply
 enableToc: true
 ---